guzmanalejandro/datathon-2023-mango-ub/README.md

 ## Navigating the demo
 - The Streamlit interface is intuitive and user-friendly.
 - Use the sidebar to navigate between different pages of the demo.
-- Explore the functionalities of Fashionub, including outfit recommendations and style analysis.
+- Explore the functionalities of Fashionub, now only including outfit recommendations.

 ## Feedback
 We appreciate your feedback on the Fashionub Streamlit demo!
 If you have suggestions or encounter any issues, please feel free to reach out.